castle-games/castle-tutorials/1/text.md

 ![Initial new project](initial-created-project.png)

-If you don't see the pane along the bottom, you can click the toolbox icon to open it
+If you don't see the pane along the bottom, you can click the toolbox icon to open it.

 We're now ready to start writing some code!
 Navigate to the project directory (you can click the 'Project Url' in the debug pane to do this easily) and then open the 'main.lua' file in your code editor and check out the current state of the code: